-Hedge accounting is applied in business units, where there are significant revenues or expenses in foreign currency.
+Higher impact on operating income as compared to sales and some impact on relative operating income currency.
 When hedge accounting is applied, the gains and losses from the hedges are recognized in the statement of income at the same time as the exchange rate gains and losses for the hedged items are recognized.